SplitCode/Sloths-Galactic-store/README.md

 We strive to make the shopping process as convenient and smooth as possible.
 With our platform, users enjoy a hassle-free journey from product discovery through purchase, boosting their confidence and engagement ⭐.

+Have a good time with [Sloths's Galactic Store](https://sloths-galactic-store.netlify.app/) ✨

 ## Stack

 - Language: [TypeScript](https://www.typescriptlang.org/) ![image](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)